 Becuase of two theories on pregnancy massage Charmain, Sandy, and sarah will not massage until 12 weeks.
 Pregnancy places strong demands on a woman’s body and is a time for the body to be nurtures and pampered.
 This massage not only relieves the tensions and aches caused by the extra weight and shift in the center of gravity to the body, but it reduces swelling, soothes the nervous system, acts as a tonic, reduces fatigue, and enhances energy.

-All therapists- Gretchen is a certified Pregnancy massage therapists, will massage from start to finish and is also a doula.
+All therapists- Gretchen is a certified Pregnancy massage therapists, will massage from week 3 to week 35 and is also a doula.

 Popularized in the United States by physiotherapist Eunice Inghram in the 1930’s, this is an acupressure type technique performed on hands and feet and is based on the ancient Oriental theory that meridians lines or pathways carry energy throughout the body.
 Because each zone or part of the body has a corresponding reflex point on the feet, stimulating that reflex point causes stimulation in the natural energy of the related organ.
 Crystalline- type deposits and/or tenderness indicate a dysfunction, and pressure is applied to clear out congestion and restore normal functioning and health.